-Two kalashas each are placed on the eastern and western sides; three each on the northern and southern sides.
+There are certain kind of rituals which are to be followed during this festival like the placement of 2 kalashas or pots on the eastern and western sides and 3 on the northern and southern sides.
 These are filled with water and perfumed with sandalwood and rosewater.
-On the highest level of the platform is placed the largest kalash, which represents the essence of Surya as well as the ethereal regions.
-The major portion of the offerings and oblations go to this level, as Shiva in a way, is also Surya.
+On the highest level of the platform the largest kalash is placed, which represents the essence of Surya as well as the ethereal regions.
+The major portion of the offerings and oblations go to this level, as Lord Shiva in a way, is also Surya.
 Each kalash is wrapped in string netting and decorated with the bilva and mango leaves.
-A narial (coconut) is put on the mouth of the kalash that is draped with a single strip of cloth.
-The coconut represents the head of Shiva, the outer fibrous covering the matted hair of Shiva the ascetic, and the three black spots on it, his three eyes.
+A coconut is put on the mouth of the kalash that is draped with a single strip of cloth.
+The coconut represents the head of Shiva, the outer fibrous covering the matted hair of Shiva the ascetic, and the three black spots on it represents his eyes.

 On Maha Shivaratri, devotion of Lord Shiva continues all throughout the day and night.
 Every 3 hours priests present ritual pooja of the Shiva Lingam by bathing it with milk, yoghurt, honey, ghee, sugar and water amidst the chanting of Om Namah Shivaya.
 Nightlong vigil or jaagran is also observed in Shiva temples where large numbers of devotees spend the night singing hymns and devotional songs in praise of Lord Shiva.
 On the following morning that devotee break their fast by partaking prasad offered to the deity.